itpropro/nuxt-oidc-auth/README.md

 ## Dev mode

 Since 0.10.0, there is a local dev mode available.
-It can only be enabled if the `NODE_ENV` environment variable is set to `development` AND dev mode is expolicitly enabled in the config.
-The dev mode is for ***local*** and ***offline*** development and returns a static user object that can be configured in the config or by variables in .env.
+It can only be enabled if the `NODE_ENV` environment variable is set to `development` AND dev mode is explicitly enabled in the config.
+The dev mode is for ***local*** and ***offline*** development and returns a static user object that can be configured in the config or by variables in `.env`.
 The following fields in the returned [user object](#user-object) can be configured:

 - `claims`: `devMode.claims` setting